Terms and Conditions

 7.1 Workshops & Programs:

-No refund if Client cancels within 48 hours of the program start date or after Session 1 commences
+• No refund if Client cancels within 48 hours of the program start date or after the program commences

-Pro-rata refunds may be provided if the Business makes material changes to membership benefits and the Client cancels within 14 days of notification (as per clause 4.2.4)
+7.2 Membership & Subscription Programs: refund eligibility is set out in clause 4.2, including the pro-rata refund available where the Business makes material changes to membership benefits and the Client cancels within 14 days of notification.

-Where services cannot be delivered due to Business unavailability, illness, or other Business-side issues, a pro-rata refund or credit will be provided
+7.4 One-on-One Services (hourly bundles): no refunds for unused hours except where the Business is unable to deliver services for reasons within its control.
+Where services cannot be delivered due to Business unavailability, illness, or other Business-side issues, a pro-rata refund or credit will be provided.

 8. Meetings, Scheduling & Cancellations